dildoran2195/sep10-freedom-project/blog/entry07.md

 ### Skills

 #### Skills that I gained were self-learning: learning something independently is hard so use much sources as you need  and ask for help from your friends, teacher, etc. I also gained time management:I learned dealing with my time effectively.
 Organization is my new skill too:I learned to better categorize and Different components of my project and in my life.
-One skill that I accomplished is How to Learn.
-Since I was a person who chose A-Frame, it was my job/responsibility to learn how to use A-Frame in order to create whatever I want to create for my SEP10.
-How I accomplished this skill was by using any source that I was able to such as:
+Therefore, my presenation at both in class and at the expo was beneficial b/c it was learning and comfort zone for me.

+#### One skill that I accomplished during my presentaion in class and at the expo was How to Learn b/c I heard, saw, and learned how my peers were presenting their project to us and judges.
+Another skill I accomplished was Consideration b/c I considered rubric and exmaples of how to present my project in both class presentation and at the expo.
+Therefore, better independence were gained in both class presenation and at the expo.
+Also, I was not being too overwhelmed and giving myselft a break b/c i respect myself.

 ## Challenges & Takeaways: